 If businesses need the Town to print signage for them, please email a request with the business name and amount of signs needed.

-Families First Coronavirus Reponse Act including Emergency Paid Sick Leave Act (EPSL) & Emergency Family and Medical Leave Expansion Act (EFML)
+Families First Coronavirus Response Act including Emergency Paid Sick Leave Act (EPSL) & Emergency Family and Medical Leave Expansion Act (EFML)

-Wages and benefit premiums paid under both laws can be immediately credited against a non-public employer’s payroll tax liabilities without needing to wait for quarterly filings.
-The law will be effective on April 1, 2020 through December 31, 2020.
-The U.S. Department of Labor has released guidance for both the employer and employees.
+While the laws that required employers to pay sick leave and expand FMLA expired on December 31, 2020, wages and benefit premiums paid under both laws can still be credited against a non-public employer’s payroll tax liabilities without needing to wait for quarterly filings.
 Read the employer guidance here.

 Emergency Paid Sick Leave Act (EPSL)